• Skip to primary navigation

 Instructions

-• Preheat oven to 250 degrees.
-Line a large baking sheet (or two baking sheets if needed) with parchment paper and set aside.
+• Preheat oven to 250℉.
+Line a large baking sheet with parchment paper and set aside.

-• In a large bowl, combine chex cereal, pretzels, and cashews.
+• In a large bowl, add chex cereal, pretzels, and cashews.
 Set aside.

 • In a small bowl, add melted butter, worcestershire sauce, garlic powder, seasoned salt, cayenne pepper, and parsley.
 Stir to combine.

-• Pour mixture over chex mixture and stir until evenly coated.
+• Drizzle seasoned butter over chex mixture and stir until evenly coated.

-• Spread chex mix evenly over baking sheet(s) in an even layer.
-Bake for 45 minutes, stirring once halfway through.
-If using multiple baking sheets, rotate sheets between racks halfway through as well.
+• Spread chex mix evenly over the prepared baking sheet.
+Bake for about 45 minutes, stirring once halfway through.

 Notes